liperium/Linux-Conservation-Mode-For-Lenovo/README.md

 1. Clone the project to a folder.
 (Mine is in ~/Documents)

-2. Go threw the .py and .sh to make sure all the folder point to the good directories.
+2. Go threw the .py  to make sure all the folder point to the good directories. ( And the next command )

-3. Add CCM.sh to the visudo

-    1. sudo visudo
-    2. Add to the end :

-            thisUser ALL=(ALL:ALL) NOPASSWD:/home/thisUser/Documents/Linux-Conservation-Mode-For-Lenovo/CCM.sh
+3. Remove sudo permissions to edit conservation_mode value

+       sudo chmod +666 /sys/bus/platform/drivers/ideapad_acpi/VPC2004:00/conservation_mode

 4. Optional : Add to startup applications